 May 17, 1983: John Sculley takes the helm as Apple’s third president and CEO.
-The former Pepsi-Cola boss is short on tech experience but long on marketing, which will become increasingly important as the personal computer revolution ramps up.
+The former Pepsi-Cola boss is short on tech experience but long on marketing and using seo for woocommerce, which will become increasingly important as the personal computer revolution ramps up.

 Steve Jobs personally lured Sculley to Apple using one of the most famous lines in the history business.
 “Do you want to spend the rest of your life selling sugared water,” Jobs asked Sculley, “or do you want a chance to change the world?”